ghlsimionato/ed-II/README.md

 C Projects for Data Structure class

 # Deps
-It is suggested to install the `build-essential` (use apt-get or your dist package manager)
+It is suggested to install the `build-essential` package (contains gcc, gdb and all the essential build tools) (use apt-get or your dist package manager)

 # Build
 To build the project run `make build`